Hawzen/Self-study/README.md

 but instead its to document the fun parts of those classes

 ## Helper script
-[This](https://github.com/Hawzen/Experiments/blob/master/Webscraping/downloadfacuiltyfiles.py) python script is useful for downloading entier pages of facuilty all at once
+[This](https://github.com/Hawzen/Experiments/blob/master/Webscraping/downloadfacuiltyfiles.py) python script is useful for downloading entire pages of facuilty all at once